vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/cross-chain.md

 Here more details about the communication layer and economics will be explained.

 ### Vote Poll
-A new p2p communication across the cross-chain relayers will be introduced, called `Vote Poll`.
+A new p2p communication across the cross-chain relayers is introduced, called `Vote Poll`.
 This `Vote Poll` will gossip about the signed votes within the network.
 To avoid message flooding, all the signed votes will expire after a fixed time.
 The Greenfield relayers can